Safwat08/sonia/README.md

 To get top deviant genes, EC subtype scoring and create seurat object from AnnData, bash scripts calling R scripts, were run through the terminal

 After seurat objects were created, data visualization was conducted using analysis_workflow.rmd

+Disclaimer- Generative AI assited to troubleshoot and clean the data